Zaijian Jaranilla: 2008–present: ABS-CBN as primary media company allegiance

 In 2022, Jaranilla portrayed Gio Illustre in The Broken Marriage Vow, a remake of the British series Doctor Foster.
-This marked his first series role as an adult actor.
+This marked his first series role as an adult performer.
+He was awarded Best Actor in a Supporting Role at the Asian Academy Creative Awards for his performance in the series and represented the Philippines at the awards ceremony in December 2022.
 His portrayal in the series made him realize the importance of self-love.
-Later that year, Jaranilla was cast as Ding, the younger brother and sidekick to the titular Filipino character, Darna, in what became his biggest role to date.
-During the first week of the show, Jaranilla received praise from critics for his acting skills.
-He was also awarded Best Actor in a Supporting Role at the Asian Academy Creative Awards for his performance in The Broken Marriage Vow and represented the Philippines at the awards ceremony in December 2022.